vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

 I think the dune buggy turned out pretty cool in the end!
 Thanks to its light body and rear wheel drive, it was great for drifting and ripping holes in the baseball field.
-I also drove it to school for while.
-If my hair was wet at all when rushing out the door, I was sure to have very windswept look that day (and maybe a bug in my teeth...).
+I also drove it to school throughout high school.
+If my hair was wet when rushing out the door, I was sure to have very windswept look that day.

 <figure>